Pampanga: Economy

 Farming and fishing are the two main industries.
 Major products include rice, corn, sugarcane, and tilapia.
 Pampanga is the tilapia capital of the country because of its high production reaching 214,210.12 metric tons in 2015.
 In addition to farming and fishing, the province supports thriving cottage industries that specialize in wood carving, furniture making, guitars and handicrafts.
 Every Christmas season, the province of Pampanga, especially in the capital city of San Fernando becomes the center of a thriving industry centered on handcrafted lighted lanterns called parols that display a kaleidoscope of light and color.
-Other industries include its casket industry and the manufacturing of all-purpose vehicles in the municipality of Santo Tomas.
+Other industries include the casket industry and the manufacturing of all-purpose vehicles in the municipality of Santo Tomas.

 The province is famous for its sophisticated culinary work: it is called the "food capital" of the Philippines.

 In December 2024, the Senate declared Pampanga as the country's culinary capital.
-The Senate approved on Third Reading Senate Bill 2797, authored by Senators Mark Villar, Loren Legarda and Lito Lapid.
+The Senate approved the Third Reading Senate Bill 2797, authored by Senators Mark Villar, Loren Legarda and Lito Lapid.
 Its counterpart, authored by Representatives Gloria Macapagal Arroyo and Aurelio Gonzales Jr. had also been approved by the House of Representatives.

 Kapampangans are well known for their culinary creations.
 Famous food products range from the mundane to the exotic.
 Roel's Meat Products, Pampanga's Best and Mekeni Food are among the better known meat brands of the country producing Kapampangan favorites such as pork and chicken tocinos, beef tapa, hotdogs, longganizas (Philippine-style cured sausages) and chorizos.

 Specialty foods such as the siopao, pandesal, tutong, lechon (roasted pig) and its sarsa (sauce) are popular specialty foods in the region.
 The more exotic betute tugak (stuffed frog), kamaru (mole crickets) cooked adobo, bulanglang (pork cooked in guava juice), lechon kawali and bringhe (a green sticky rice dish like paella) are a mainstay in Kapampangan feasts.

 Native sweets and delicacies like pastillas, turonnes de casuy, buro, are the most sought after by Filipinos including a growing number of tourists who enjoy authentic Kapampangan cuisine.
 The famous cookie in Mexico, Pampanga, Panecillos de San Nicolas, which is known as the mother of all Philippine cookies, is made here, famously made by Lillian Borromeo at her restaurant, Kusinang Matua.
 The cookies are made with arrowroot, sugar, coconut milk and butter and are blessed in Catholic parishes every year on the feast of San Nicolas Tolentino.
 The cookies are believed to have a healing power and bestow good luck and are sometimes crumbled then thrown into rice fields before planting.